 Oil & Ink | A Novel

 Charlie Hodge is a Tattoo Artist in Wander, South Dakota.
-He does his work out of a truck stop — Tucker’s Oil — mostly known for its snack selection and its location.
+He does his work out of a truck stop — Tucker’s Oil — mostly known for its snack selection and location.
 Tucker’s is a stop on the way to bucket list adventures for families and college kids, and while it’s a decent gig, Charlie has bigger dreams.

 So, when he sees the opportunity to win mega prize money by entering a tattoo competition across the country, he finds a way to enter.
 What’s he got to lose?
 What will happen to Tucker’s Oil?
 Join this unique adventure and rediscover the combination of small-town joys and big dreams.

 Written entirely during November 2020 for National Novel Writing Month, “Oil & Ink” is an effort in old school creativity and joy.
-This one’s for pandemic #NaNoWriMo crew!
+This one’s for the pandemic #NaNoWriMo crew!

-Lemon Drops: Poems & Shorts
+Lemon Drops | Poems & Shorts

 In the form of short stories and poems, read what she’s called her “Most honest” piece yet.

 From love in the Houston Airport to a casual affair with an engaged man, take another adventurous journey with your favorite Bitter Lemon.

-How to Make Lemonade
+How to Make Lemonade | Memoir

 Holly’s second book, How To Make Lemonade, is her story from the beginning—as far as dating goes, anyway.

 In these moments, people always tell us to “Make lemonade,” but no one ever tells us how.
-How To Make Lemonade is Holly’s start at a recipe.
+How To Make Lemonade is Holly’s start at recipe.

-How I Fell: Love, Lies, & Cocktails
+How I Fell: Love, Lies, & Cocktails | Memoir

 This short relationship was filled with intense feelings (good and bad), plenty of lies, and emotional abuse.
 She took to my blog for solace, and what she found was that she wasn’t alone.

-When the relationship ended, she searched for books to help her feel better, and get her life back together.
-While she did find a few, very few were true, honest accounts of what it’s like to date an alcoholic.
+When the relationship ended, she searched for books to help her feel better and get her life back together.
+While she did find a few, very few were genuine, honest accounts of what it’s like to date an alcoholic.